ChanceDurr/chancedurr.github.io/_posts/2020-08-20-drug-overdoses-in-conneticut.md

 ![Picture of NaN values in Dataset](/img/dodNAN.png)

 As I though we were going to have a ton of NaN's for the individual drugs, because they are going to be either Y or NaN for each observation.
 I also didn't plan on using a lot of the geo data.
-I probably would have if the data was national, but I have no strong connection to Conneticut, so to be honest, I wasn't really worried about finding out what areas had more overdoses.
+I probably would have if the data was national, but I have no strong connection to Connecticut, so to be honest, I wasn't really worried about finding out what areas had more overdoses.
 However I did want to know some demographics about the overdoses, and the NaN count in those features were fortunetly low.

 After going through, these are the columns I decided to drop from the dataframe.